hydro-informatics/hydro-informatics.github.io/pages/python-basics/classes.md

 ### Objects and classes
 In computer language, an **object** is an instance that contains data in the shape of fields (called *attributes* or *properties*) and code in the shape of features (*functions* or *methods*).
 The features of an object enable access (read) and manipulation of its data fields.
-Objects have a concept of `self` regarding their attributes, methods and data fields. `self` internally references attributes, properties or methods belonging to an object.
+Objects have a concept of `self` regarding their attributes, methods and data fields. `self` internally references attributes, properties, or methods belonging to an object.

 In *Python*, an object is an instance of a class.
 Thus, a **class** represents a blueprint for many similar objects with the same attributes and methods.
 A class does not use system memory and only its instance (i.e., objects) will use memory.